|

 The National Institute on Alcohol Abuse and Alcoholism estimates that more than 14 million adults have an alcohol use disorder.
 With so many Americans struggling with their alcohol use, there’s a good chance you may see a public figure at one of your AA meetings.

 If this happens, the principle of anonymity still applies.
-You should keep confidential anything the person shares during the AA meetings, and you should also avoid asking for an autograph or asking the person questions about their work.
+You should respect confidentiality with anything the person shares during meetings, and you should also avoid asking for an autograph or asking the person questions about their work.
 Public figures should be treated just like any other AA member to ensure they receive the same benefits as everyone else.

 Why is it difficult for some people to follow this principle?

 Some people struggle with the principle of anonymity because they’re looking for a way to avoid admitting their own mistakes or confronting their own alcoholism.
 Others struggle with anonymity because they believe sharing information about AA is beneficial to others.
 For example, writer David Colman published an article in The New York Times admitting that he’s a member of AA, which inspired some people and angered others.
-This crosses into the territory of ‘attraction rather than promotion’, a concept in AA that the program should not be advertised as an organization, but rather, referred to through personal connections.
+This crosses into the territory of “attraction rather than promotion,” a concept in AA that the program should not be advertised as an organization, but rather, referred to through personal connections.
+Others may be disclosing their AA membership because they are proud of their success, but positive results in AA are best celebrated internally, with a measure of humility, according to AA’s Big Book.

 How do some people follow this principle while also acknowledging their participation in the program?

-People who feel it’s important to share that AA has helped them achieve sobriety often use shorthand to acknowledge their participation in AA without coming out and saying they’re members.
+People who feel it’s important to share that AA has helped them achieve sobriety often use shorthand to acknowledge their participation in AA, without coming out and saying they’re members.
 For example, people may say they’re “in the program,” or ask each other, “You do the thing?”
+You can also say “I’m in recovery” or “I am in long-term recovery,” which is now a general term for those speaking publicly about their sobriety without disclosing they are affiliated with any one type of program.

 Do I have to say my full name and admit that I’m an alcoholic at AA Anonymous meetings?